 It can become a grind and a bit boring to stay in the same predictable hotel chain.
 Which is why we’ve put together a list of unique hotels in the U.S.

 When I was little the most exciting part of the vacation was the hotel that we stayed in, a fact that hasn’t changed much since I have gotten older.
 I love hotels, from chains to locally owned and everything in between.
 This post is all about places to stay that are out of the ordinary!

-Chattanooga Choo Choo Hotel: Do you have a train fan in your family?
+Do you have a train fan in your family?
 In the town of Chattanooga, Tennessee you have the chance to sleep in a Victorian era train car.
-The hotel has the option for it’s guests to stay in either a traditional room or in a train car.
+The hotel has the option for its guests to stay in either a traditional room or in a train car.
 The prices are in the $150 range per night.

-Dog Bark Park Inn – Located in Bosie City, Idaho, this bed and breakfast is truly unique!
+Located in Cottonwood, Idaho, this bed and breakfast is truly unique!
 It is in the shape of a giant beagle.
 The dog sleeps 4 people, and breakfast is provided as part of your stay.
 They only take reservations from April 1 to October 31, and since it is only a one room place, make sure to plan in advance to stay here.

-Kokopelli’s Cave – Ever wanted to stay in a cave?
+Ever wanted to stay in a cave?
 Here is your chance!
 From the Kokopelli Cave website: “The Cave consists of a master bedroom, living area, replica Native American kiva, dining area, full kitchen and bathroom with rock walls incorporating a waterfall shower and Jacuzzi tub.
-There are two porches with sliding glass doors; one off the main entrance and the other off the master bedroom.”
+There are two porches with sliding glass doors; one off of the main entrance and the other off of the master bedroom.”
 These accommodations in New Mexico are truly one of a kind!

 Which of these places is the most appealing to you?